koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 Multiple Recording Storage directories can be added to Scrypted NVR (`Large Disks`).
 This can be used to improve loading performance, particularly when recording a large number of cameras.
 Multiple Recording Storage directories is not the same as [RAID](https://en.wikipedia.org/wiki/RAID), but it is a form of redundancy: main and sub streams are distributed across all storage devices.
 If a Storage disk goes offline or fails, the specific camera stream stored on that disk will be unavailable.
 The other streams will be available on other Storage disk(s).

 Some Scrypted NVR setups may be recording to a Network Attached Storage (NAS) which results in reduced performance due to network latency.
-If the Scrypted NVR can utilize a direct attach drive (aka `Fast`).
+If the Scrypted NVR can utilize a direct attach disk (aka `Fast`).
 The NAS storage (`Large`) will store the main stream while `Fast` storage will store remote and low resolution (scrubbing, event lookup).

 ::: danger
 Do not use `Fast` storage unless using the Scrypted NVR server is primarily recording to a NAS.

-The `Fast` drive must be a direct attached drive (SATA or USB) and at least 1TB in size.
-The ideal ratio for `Fast` and `Large` drives is **1 to 6**.
+The `Fast` disk must be a direct attached disk (SATA or USB) and at least 1TB in size.
+The ideal ratio for `Fast` and `Large` disks is **1 to 6**.

-E.g.: If the `Large` storage is located on a NAS with 18TB available, the `Fast` drive must be at least 3TB.
+E.g.: If the `Large` storage is located on a NAS with 18TB available, the `Fast` disk must be at least 3TB.
 :::

 The Default Recording Storage is designated as `Large`.

-RAID drives can be assigned to Recording Storage as a storage directory for servers that need true redundancy.
+RAID disks can be assigned to Recording Storage as a storage directory for servers that need true redundancy.

 ## Storage Utilization